 Laura attended the University of Missouri-Columbia and graduated with two bachelor’s degrees – Journalism (magazine) and Russian Area Studies.
 Her career also includes 14 years of public service in the City of Creve Coeur, Missouri.
 She served as a Planning & Zoning Commissioner for four years, then was elected to City Council, eventually serving five two-year terms before being termed-out.
 In 2006, the Creve Coeur-Olivette Chamber of Commerce awarded Bryant its “Legislator of the Year” Award in recognition of her efforts to champion the rights of residential and commercial property owners against Eminent Domain abuse.

-Nik Brym is the accounting manager at GardaWorld Security Services.
-At GardaWorld, Nik leads a team of individuals responsible for all payroll and accounting functions throughout North America.
+Nik Brym is the Director of Finance at GardaWorld Security Service.
+At GardaWorld, Nik leads several teams of individuals responsible for the accounting and finance functions throughout North America.

 Before joining the Board of Directors in 2019, Nik spent seven years serving on the young professionals’ board for Operation Food Search, with his last four years serving as president.

 Nik is a proud business graduate of the University of Missouri – St Louis, holding a bachelor’s degree in Accounting.
 He continues to mentor students from UMSL and is of service to the University at different levels.
 In addition to serving with Operation Food Search, Nik also serves as a board member for Strange Cares, a nonprofit geared towards helping underprivileged kids by offering scholarships, in hopes of helping them realize their dreams and potential.

 Nik and his wife, Gina, are the proud parents of two children.
 Nik is the current president of the parent association at his children’s school and also the coach of both of his children’s sports teams.
 Nik and Gina are in the final stages of becoming licensed foster care parents.